Masaharu Gotōda

-Masaharu Gotōda (後藤田 正晴, Gotoda Masaharu, 9 August 1914 – 19 September 2005) was a Japanese bureaucrat and politician of the Liberal Democratic Party who served as Deputy Prime Minister of Japan in 1993.
+Masaharu Gotōda (後藤田 正晴, Gotōda Masaharu, 9 August 1914 – 19 September 2005) was a Japanese bureaucrat and politician of the Liberal Democratic Party who served as Deputy Prime Minister of Japan in 1993.
 He also several in several other cabinet positions such as Chief Cabinet Secretary from 1982 to 1983 and 1985 to 1987 under Prime Minister Yasuhiro Nakasone and Minister of Justice from 1992 to 1993 under Prime Minister Kiichi Miyazawa.

 Before becoming a politician Gotōda served as Commissioner General of the National Police Agency from 1969 to 1972 and Deputy Chief Cabinet Secretary from 1972 to 1973.

 Early life

 Masaharu Gotōda was born on 9 August 1914 in Higashiyama Village in the Oe District of Tokushima Prefecture.
 Gotōda studied law and politics at Tokyo Imperial University.
 After graduating in 1938 he joined the prestigious Home Ministry.
 The following year Gotōda was drafted into the Imperial Japanese Army.
 He served as a liaison officer in Taiwan for most of the war.
 After the surrender of Japan he was taken as a prisoner of war by the Chinese National Revolutionary Army.